TBG

 Emergency: Cats

-Bauble has an emergency rescue inhaler in the pantry.
+Bauble has mild asthma attacks occassionally where it looks like she's trying to cough up a hairball but has never been in distress.
+There is an emergency rescue inhaler in the pantry.
 We have never had to use it and it is expired but it's there if you think it's needed.
-When she has attacks, it looks like she's trying to cough up a hairball but has never been in distress.
-If needed, it would be inserted into the spacer and administered the same way as the daily inhaler, then she would need to be brought to a vet or emergency clinic right away.
+It would be inserted into the spacer and administered the same way as the daily inhaler, then she would need to be brought to a vet or emergency clinic right away.

 In the event of an emergency after hours, there is also the VEC (Veterinary Emergency Clinic) which is open 24 hours a day at 920 Yonge Street (entrance off McMurrich St).
 It's a 25 minute walk or 5 minute drive.